 Performing a regular SEO eCommerce site audit should be part of your online marketing strategy (if it isn’t already).

-As an eCommerce business, your website is a paramount touchpoint in your customers’ journey, as well as the prime source of conversions and, ultimately, revenue.
+As an eCommerce business that wants to have a steady growth, your website is a paramount touchpoint in your customers’ journey, as well as the prime source of conversions and, ultimately, revenue.
 If you don’t have a physical presence, then your online store is even more important.

 Optimizing it according to the best practices of your vertical and rising customer expectations is, of course, a good start.
 But apart from industry trends and customer insights, there is one more variable that should dictate how you define and further optimize your website: search engines.